Jessmds/SAGenInd/README.md

 # 3. Modified scripts to process the kobo output and estimate the indicators
 **Note: original R code stems from https://github.com/AliciaMstt/GeneticIndicators**.
-The code below has been modified to suit the specific needs of this project.
+The code for this project has been modified to suit the specific needs of this project.
+It is brokwn down into various phases:

+1. Data Import
+2. Quality Checks
+3.